 There is now a multitude of research that shows training in Zone 2 allows an athlete to gain aerobic fitness without over-stressing the parasympathetic nervous system.
 It also allows tissues, muscles and joints to strengthen so they can be resilient to high-intensity workouts and races in the future, thwarting off injuries.

 Too much high-intensity training without ample recovery causes an accumulation of chronic fatigue.
 The body simply cannot absorb all the stress and turn it into fitness.
 Frequently extending beyond Zone 2 during recovery runs compromises performance during subsequent workouts and races and further limits the benefits you gain from training.

 The easiest way to ensure easy days are duly easy and hard days amply hard, is by monitoring heart rate.
 Going off of pace alone can be inaccurate because the same pace requires varying levels of effort depending on how our bodies are feeling on a given day.
 Thanks to technology advances, it is easier than ever to track time spent in each heart rate zone with sleek watches and heart rate monitors.

 Spending more time training slower does not discount the importance of hard workouts.
 In fact, it amplifies their importance.
-Tough training sessions prepare you for both the physical and mental demands come race day.
+Tough training sessions prepare you for both the physical and mental demands come race day when you're asking your body to run faster.
 Without them, there will not be any stresses for your body to adapt to during your Zone 2 recovery days.

 Typically, two to three hard efforts are recommended per week depending on how far out you are from your goal race.
 These sessions should come in a variety of flavors, such as hills, intervals, and tempo runs, to ensure your body is practicing an array of speeds and optimizing different energy systems.
 The saying ‘train hard, race easy’ has a lot of truth to it as long as there is ample Zone 2 recovery involved, as well.